willgozlan/syscall-symphony/README.md

 ## Known Bugs

-  See Project Report for More Details on this.
+  See project report for more details on this.

 #### Segmentation fault when `perror` or `printf` is called by a program linked with `glibc-symphony` (our modified version of glibc)